joshduff95/vanityTestProject/README.md

 5. Words in a dictionary are compared to the letters the callers digit create
 6. The create dictionary words are scored based on length of words or if there is multiple
 7. Top 5 scores are sent to a dynamoDB
-8. Top 3 scores are sent back to the amazon connect flow to be read back to the caller
+8. Top 3 scores are sent back to the amazon connect flow to be read back to the caller(if here are less than 3 or none it will say that also)
 9. Agent ends call

 ## DynamoDB